-The Arc'teryx Cerium LT Hoody was the top scorer in our review based mainly upon its performance in two of the most critically important categories for a lightweight down jacket — warmth and weight.
-Its 850-fill power down was the highest quality down used in any jacket that we tested, giving it super high loft and heat retention, while also weighing less than the competitors who used lower fill-power down.
-Only the Rab Microlight Alpine felt similarly warm, but using 750-fill power down, it weighed in over three ounces heavier.
+The Arc'teryx Cerium LT Hoody is a top scorer in our review based mainly upon its performance in two of the most critically important categories for a lightweight down jacket — warmth and weight.
+Its 850-fill power down gives it super high loft and heat retention, while also weighing less than the competitors who used lower fill-power down.
 Arc'teryx pairs its warm and light down with Arato 10 denier super light nylon shell fabric, ensuring that this jacket uses only the lightest materials available.
-However, while its high quality led to the maximum performance, it doesn't come without a price — $379 to be exact.
-This was easily the most expensive down jacket in our review.
-So, if you want the best, you know where to look, but be prepared to pay a premium.
+However, while its high quality led to maximum performance, it doesn't come without a price.

-When it came to the performance of the DWR treatment on its face fabric, the Cerium LT was merely average.
-Much like we found happened with the Marmot Tullus Hoody, there were some areas where the coating had worn off, leading to some minor absorption of water into the nylon, especially around the shoulders and front zipper.
-That said, in most other areas the DWR coating remained effective and intact, even after a couple month testing period.
+When it came to the performance of the DWR treatment on its face fabric, the Cerium LT was merely average, leading to some minor absorption of water into the nylon, especially around the shoulders and front zipper.
+That said, in most other areas, the DWR coating remained effective and intact, even after a couple of months of testing.

-Unlike the Rab Microlight Alpine, this jacket does not use any form of hydrophobically treated down.
+This jacket does not use any form of hydrophobically treated down.
 Instead, it uses panels of Coreloft synthetic insulation in a rather small area on top of each shoulder, where it is most likely to get wet from falling rain, to try and lessen the impact of getting wet.
 That said, the tops of the arms and hood don't have these Coreloft panels, so there is still plenty of areas where the down could become compromised and be a liability of it gets severely soaked.
-As such, we awarded it 6 out of 10 for this metric, a bit lower than the Patagonia Down Sweater Hoody, but better than the Outdoor Research Transcendent Hoody.
+Overall we liked the idea and think it works well.

-It stuffs into an included, super thin stuff sack that can be girth hitched inside the zippered interior chest pocket.
+The Cerium LT stuffs into an included, super-thin stuff sack that comes girth hitched inside the zippered interior chest pocket.
 While this stuff sack has a clip-in loop and weighs next to nothing, it isn't super easy to get the jacket fully stuffed within.
-Once stuffed, this jacket is roughly the size of a Nalgene, smaller than the OR Transcendent Hoody or the Patagonia Down Sweater Hoody, which both stuff into their own pockets.
+Once stuffed, this jacket is roughly the size of a Nalgene.
 While we worry slightly about the possibility of losing the stuff sack on an important climb or adventure, we can't argue with how incredibly compressible this jacket is.
-8 out of 10.

 While the Cerium LT has a minimum of usable features, we found them to perform slightly less awesome than many of the features found on competitor's jackets.

-It comes with two zippered handwarmer pockets, as well as a single interior chest pocket where the stuff sack lives.
-It does not have any internal stash pockets, like those found in the OR Transcendent Hoody.
-To secure the hood there is a single drawcord at the back of the head, but we found that when pulled tight it has a tendency to create uncomfortable pressure on the ears, unlike a very similar design found on the Patagonia Down Sweater Hoody that was far more comfortable.
+It comes with two zippered handwarmer pockets, as well as a single interior chest pocket where the stuff sack lives, so it does not have an integrated stash pocket.
+To secure the hood, there is a single drawcord at the back of the head, but we found that when pulled tight, it tends to create uncomfortable pressure on the ears when worn for too long.

-It also has dual hem drawcords that are easy to tighten and do an effective job of tucking the tail ends up under the hem, but with no buckle present, we found the tightening system to be quite difficult to loosen with gloves on, or even with one hand.
-Overall, the performance of its features were on par with those of the REI Co-op Magma 850, and nowhere near the best.
-6 out of 10.
+It also has dual hem drawcords that are easy to tighten and do an effective job of tucking the tail ends up under the hem, but with no buckle present, we found the tightening system to be quite challenging to loosen with gloves on, or even with one hand.
+Overall, the performance of its features was nowhere near the best.

-This jacket retails for $379, which is quite a bit more expensive than an average down jacket and makes it the priciest purchase in our review.
-If you have the cash, we feel like it offers great value, as you literally cannot find such awesome warmth-to-weight ratio in another jacket.
+This jacket is quite a bit more expensive than an average down jacket and makes it one of the priciest in our review.
+However, if you have the cash and want to spend it, it is a great value.